 3. Mashed Bananas

-Bananas, like applesauce, are another great fruit-related alternative for dairy-based butter.
+Bananas, like applesauce, are another great fruit-related alternative for coconut butter.

 Mashed bananas have a creamy texture and carry a lot of potassium.
 In general, bananas are very good for the heart and blood pressure.
 Even if you are not attempting to cut calories or fat, you may want to consider adding bananas to your recipes to up your potassium intake.